alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-11-status-sufi-orders-in-islam.md

 locale: en
 lang: en
 note: true
-excerpt: The Sufi orders have nothing to do with the guidance of the Prophet and a Muslim has to follow the Prophet and his Sunnah.
+summary: The Sufi orders have nothing to do with the guidance of the Prophet and a Muslim has to follow the Prophet and his Sunnah.
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz